 Constructor Description Dataset. createVariable (String id, String datatype, List axes) Create a Variable in a Dataset.
 This function is not yet implemented.
-CdmsFile. createVariable (String id, String datatype, List axes or Grids) Create a Variable in a CdmsFile. • id is the name of the variable. • datatype is the MV or Numpy typecode, for example, MV.Float. • axesOrGrids is a list of Axis and/or Grid objects, on which the variable is defined.
+CdmsFile. createVariable (String id, String datatype, List axes or Grids) Create a Variable in a CdmsFile. id is the name of the variable. datatype is the MV or Numpy typecode, for example, MV.Float. axesOrGrids is a list of Axis and/or Grid objects, on which the variable is defined.
 Specifying a rectilinear grid is equivalent to listing the grid latitude and longitude axes, in the order defined for the grid.
 Note: This argument can either be a list or a tuple.
-If the tuple form is used, and there is only one element, it must have a following comma, e.g.: (axisobj,). cdms2. createVariable (array, typecode=None, copy=0, savespace=0, mask=None, fill_value=None, grid=None, axes=None, attributes=None, id=None) Create a transient variable, not associated with a file or dataset. • array is the data values: a Variable, masked array, or Numpy array. • typecode is the MV typecode of the array.
-Defaults to the typecode of array. • copy is an integer flag: if 1, the variable is created with a copy of the array, if 0 the variable data is shared with array. • savespace is an integer flag: if set to 1, internal Numpy operations will attempt to avoid silent upcasting. • mask is an array of integers with value 0 or 1, having the same shape as array. array elements with a corresponding mask value of 1 are considered invalid, and are not used for subsequent Numpy operations.
-The default mask is obtained from array if present, otherwise is None. • fill_value is the missing value flag.
-The default is obtained from array if possible, otherwise is set to 1.0e20 for floating point variables, 0 for integer-valued variables. • grid is a rectilinear grid object. • axes is a tuple of axis objects.
+If the tuple form is used, and there is only one element, it must have a following comma, e.g.: (axisobj,). cdms2. createVariable (array, typecode=None, copy=0, savespace=0, mask=None, fill_value=None, grid=None, axes=None, attributes=None, id=None) Create a transient variable, not associated with a file or dataset. array is the data values: a Variable, masked array, or Numpy array. typecode is the MV typecode of the array.
+Defaults to the typecode of array. copy is an integer flag: if 1, the variable is created with a copy of the array, if 0 the variable data is shared with array. savespace is an integer flag: if set to 1, internal Numpy operations will attempt to avoid silent upcasting. mask is an array of integers with value 0 or 1, having the same shape as array. array elements with a corresponding mask value of 1 are considered invalid, and are not used for subsequent Numpy operations.
+The default mask is obtained from array if present, otherwise is None. fill_value is the missing value flag.
+The default is obtained from array if possible, otherwise is set to 1.0e20 for floating point variables, 0 for integer-valued variables. grid is a rectilinear grid object. axes is a tuple of axis objects.
 By default the axes are obtained from array if present.
-Otherwise for a dimension of length n, the default axis has values [0, 1,, double(n)]. • attributes is a dictionary of attribute values.
+Otherwise for a dimension of length n, the default axis has values [0, 1,, double(n)]. attributes is a dictionary of attribute values.
 The dictionary keys must be strings.
-By default the dictionary is obtained from array if present, otherwise is empty. • id is the string identifier of the variable.
+By default the dictionary is obtained from array if possible, otherwise is set to 'variable.
+Are distanced from array if possible, otherwise is set to 'variable.
+The dictionary keys must be string identifier of the variable.
+By default the id is obtained from array if possible, otherwise is set to 'variable.
+Are distanced from array if possible, otherwise is set to 'variable.
 By default the id is obtained from array if possible, otherwise is set to 'variable_n' for some integer.